Confused about your Presidents Cup formats? Here is the low-down on foursomes along with a few other variations.

 Canadian Foursomes (sometimes referred to as Greensomes)

 Canadian Foursomes is the same as foursomes except that both players play tee shots on every hole.
-A ball is nominated to continue play with the playing partner playing the next shot.
+A ball is nominated then nominated and play continues as alternate shot,

 American Foursomes (sometimes referred to as Pinehurst Foursomes)

 This is just like Canadian foursomes except after the tee shots, both golfers play a second stroke with their partner’s ball.
-One ball is then chosen and play continues alternatively like foursomes.
+After this, one ball is then chosen and play continues alternatively like foursomes.

 I only just heard about this one.
-It is again played in similar fashion to Canadian foursomes but instead of choosing the best ball after your tee shots, your opponents chose which ball you will play!
-This format seems aptly named.
+It is again played like Canadian foursomes but instead of choosing the best ball after your tee shots, your opponents chose which ball you will play!